 Ramesses III was the last effective pharaoh of the New Kingdom and, after he died, great military successes became more and more a thing of the past.
 The pharaohs who followed him were not strong enough to hold the empire and it began to fall apart.
 A contributing factor to this decline was actually Ramesses II's decision to build Per-Ramesses and move his capital there from Thebes.
 Thebes was the site of the great Temple of Amun at Karnak and the priests of Amun, not just there but throughout Egypt, were very powerful.
 When the capital moved to Per-Ramesses the priests at Thebes found they had a good deal more freedom to amass even more wealth and power than before.
 By the time of the reign of Ramesses XI (1107-1077 BCE) the country was divided between his rule from Per-Ramesses and that of the priests of Amun at Thebes.

-Egyptian history enters the Late Period (525-332 BCE) after the Assyrian invasions which is marked by dwindling power of Egyptian rulers and incessant warfare.
+The Late Period of Ancient Egypt (525-332 BCE) begins after the Assyrian invasions, which is marked by the dwindling power of Egyptian rulers and incessant warfare.
 The Egyptian royalty fought one another for supremacy using Greek mercenaries who would as easily fight for one side as another.
 Eventually many of these Greek soldiers stopped fighting entirely and just settled with families in Egypt.

 The Egyptian military had acquired iron weapons by this time and developed a strong cavalry but these innovations were not enough to raise it to the level of efficiency and power it had before.
 Iron was very expensive because all the elements required had to be imported.